 Imagine a fine art portrait created high on the largest walls and Helen Bur’s remarkable ability to scale becomes apparent.
 Many of her pieces in this exhibition are concepts she has explored previously in large scale, most recently at the Aberdeen Nuart Festival.
 Much of this work features a hoop or some form of interaction with a circle.
 Representing in some way the concept of fulfillment or completion.
 It can, nonetheless, be interpreted by the viewer.

 Known for their figurative and slightly surreal pop art style of street art, the Broken Fingaz went through a stage of painting everywhere they possibly could, particularly in the East End of London.
 Now the members are separated a little more through time and distance yet all still seem to gather internationally in order to create their large scale bright murals.
 Comprising of three artists they are Unga, Tant and Deso.
 Exhibiting separately yet still together at the Saatchi.
 All still aligned on the theme, they have each created pieces based upon the role of the classical female nude in art history.

-Alchemy is the latest exhibition from OllyStudio.
+The Alchemy exhibition at the Saatchi Gallery was curated by OllyStudio.
 Joining forces with the Saatchi Gallery in Chelsea.
-It is the latest in a number of exhibitions promoting the work of urban artists within the basement space of the gallery.
-It was visited during the opening evening on 24 July 2019.
-It runs until 18 August 2019.
+It‘s the latest in a number of exhibitions promoting the work of urban artists within the basement space of the gallery.
+The exhibition was visited during the opening evening on 24 July 2019.

 For more Inspiring City posts about the Saatchi Gallery.
 Have a look at these posts on the Anima, Paper and Cash is King shows.